Reasons behind a corporate spin-off

-There are reasons other than those stated above for a company to pursue a corporate spin off strategy.
-Among them are tax considerations; a spin off is tax-free to both the parent company and its shareholders.
+There are reasons other than those stated above for a company to pursue a corporate spin-off strategy.
+Among them are tax considerations; a spin-off is tax-free to both the parent company and its shareholders.
 Conversely, if the business were sold to another organization, the parent company would incur both corporate tax and state tax on the gain recognized from the sale.
-A spin off can shift the business strategy of a company, such as the CEO’s resolve for the organization to focus on core competencies or to help deter the possibility of a takeover.
+A spin-off can shift the business strategy of a company, such as the CEO’s resolve for the organization to focus on core competencies or leverage the spin-off to create new enterprises and even to help deter the possibility of a takeover.
+Entities involved in the spinoff may have been identified as part of a legal entity rationalization review by an organization as no longer needed or the area of focus moving forward.

 Step #1: Identify compliance gaps